GreatHorizon/library/README.md

   * tkcalendar
 - Create database and run library.sql
-- Write your database data into .end file
+- Write your database config into .end file

+Thats all.
+Good luck